mohit3011/mohit3011.github.io/_pages/about.md

 </p>

 <p style="font-size:large;">
 Previously, I graduated from <a href="https://www.iiit.ac.in/">International Institute of Information Technology, Hyderabad</a> with B.Tech (Honours) and M.S in Computer Science and Engineering.
-I was advised by <a href="https://precog.iiit.ac.in/">Prof. Ponnurangam Kumaraguru</a> and <a href="https://www.iiit.ac.in/people/faculty/m.shrivastava/">Dr. Manish Shrivastava</a> for my masters thesis <i>Towards A More Holistic Approach On Online Abuse and Antisemitism</i>.
+I was advised by <a href="https://precog.iiit.ac.in/">Prof. Ponnurangam Kumaraguru</a> and <a href="https://www.iiit.ac.in/people/faculty/m.shrivastava/">Dr. Manish Shrivastava</a> for my masters thesis, <i>Towards A More Holistic Approach On Online Abuse and Antisemitism</i>.
 </p>

 ------